Dissociative Identity Disorder (Multiple Personality Disorder)

 - The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.

 Particular identities may emerge in specific circumstances.
-Transitions from one identity to another are often triggered by psychosocial stress.
+Transitions from one identity to another are often triggered by emotional stress.
 In the possession-form of dissociative identity disorder, alternate identities are visibly obvious to people around the individual.
 In non-possession-form cases, most individuals do not overtly display their change in identity for long periods of time.

 People with DID may describe feeling that they have suddenly become depersonalized observers of their own speech and actions.
 They might report hearing voices (a child's voice or the voice of a spiritual power), and in some cases, the voices accompany multiple streams of thought that the individual has no control over.
 The individual might also experience sudden impulses or strong emotions that they don't feel control or a sense of ownership over.
 People may also report that their bodies suddenly feel different (like that of a small child or someone huge and muscular) or that they experience a sudden change in attitudes or personal preferences before shifting back.

 Sometimes people with DID experience dissociative fugue in which they discover, for example, that they have traveled, but have no recollection of the experience.
 They vary in their awareness of their amnesia, and it is common for people with DID to minimize their amnestic symptoms, even when the lapses in memory are obvious and distressing to others.

-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition: more than 70 percent of people with DID have attempted suicide at least once, and self-injurious behavior is common among this population.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, more than 70 percent of people with DID have attempted suicide at least once, and self-injurious behavior is common among this group.
 Treatment is crucial to improving quality of life and preventing suicide attempts for those with DID.

 The disorder may first manifest at any age.
 Individuals with DID may have post-traumatic symptoms (nightmares, flashbacks, or startle responses) or post-traumatic stress disorder.
 Several studies suggest that DID is more common among close biological relatives of persons who also have the disorder than in the general population.